cba820/CodeRAG/README.md

 ## 🚀 Overview

-RepoRAG allows you to ask natural language questions about private repositories (code, business logic, architecture) and get contextual answers based on indexed source code.
+CodeRAG allows you to ask natural language questions about private repositories (code, business logic, architecture) and get contextual answers based on indexed source code.

 It is fully self-hosted and runs locally using Docker.